preactjs/preact-www/content/en/blog/preact-x.md

-As we were [experimenting](https://github.com/preactjs/preact/tree/v11) we went a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), we saw real performance improvements as well as this fixing a bunch of long-running bugs.
-As time went on and we invested more time in these experiemnts for Preact 11, we started noticing that the improvements we were landing weren't exclusive to Preact 11...
+As we were [experimenting](https://github.com/preactjs/preact/tree/v11) we went a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), we saw real performance improvements as well as it fixing a bunch of long-running bugs.
+As time went on and we invested more time in these experiemnts for Preact 11, we started noticing that the improvements we were landing didn't need to be exclusive to Preact 11...

 ## Releases

-Since the aforementioned Preact 11 issue there have been 18 (!!) minor versions of Preact, a lot of these have been largely inspired by the work that we have been doing on Preact X. Let's go over a few of these and look at the impact.
+Since the aforementioned Preact 11 issue there have been 18 (!!) minor versions of Preact X.
+Many of them have been directly inspired by work done on Preact 11.
+Let's go over a few and look at the impact.

 ### 10.5.0